aabele/CV/README.md

 __2019 - ongoing__

-I've opened the hospital database to their patients - by creating online patient [portal/cabinet](https://api.bkus.lv/cabinet) where patients or their parents can authenticate with login/password or SAML2 provider - [latvija.lv](https://latvija.lv) + identity providers - various latvian internet banks or [eSignature](https://www.eparaksts.lv/) service, download all their documents or submit new documents or fill necessary forms.
+I've opened the hospital database to their patients - by creating online patient [portal/cabinet](https://api.bkus.lv/cabinet).
+Patients or their parents can authenticate with login/password or SAML2 provider - [latvija.lv](https://latvija.lv) + identity providers - various latvian internet banks or [eSignature](https://www.eparaksts.lv/) service, download all their documents, submit new documents or fill necessary forms.

 I've also had tasks and experience to integrate existing software with various external api or services - [eVeseliba](https://www.eveseliba.gov.lv/), Microsoft Active Directory, etc.